haxtheweb/WCFactory/README.md

 Make sure you have a version of node >=6.0 and above.

-Verify that you have yarn workspaces enabled — if not install yarn globally https://yarnpkg.com/lang/en/docs/install/.
+Verify that you have yarn enabled — if not install yarn globally https://yarnpkg.com/lang/en/docs/install/.

 ```bash
 yarn